YungCorn/EE98/README.md

 To run:
 `> ./stereo_calb -w <X> -h <Y> <pics.xml>`
-Where `<X>` is the number of checkerboard intersections on the x-axis,
+Where `<X>` is the number of checkerboard intersections along the x-axis,
-and `<Y>` is the number of checkerboard intersections in the y-axis,
+and `<Y>` is the number of checkerboard intersections along the y-axis,
 and `<pics.xml>` is an xml file that specifies the desired calibration photos which should be used.